 Report of the NACD Blue Ribbon Commission on Board and Long-Term Value Creation

 In brief: Leaders in all organizations face short-term pressures ranging from economic conditions to competitor activities to demands from shareholders and stakeholders.
-It can be extremely difficult for management teams—and board members—to set aside immediate demands and concerns in the interest of long-term goals that might seem distant and abstract.
-The Report of the NACD Commission on the Board and Long-Term Value Creation emphasizes that directors have a fundamental responsibility to ensure that the organization’s short-term actions are aligned with its long-term strategy.
-The report outlines 10 recommendations for boards and a list of warning signs that indicate potential misalignment between short-term operations and long-term objectives.
+It can be challenging for management teams—and board members—to set aside immediate needs and concerns in the interest of long-term goals that might seem distant and abstract.
+The Report of the NACD Commission on the Board and Long-Term Value Creation emphasizes that directors have a fundamental responsibility to ensure that the organization’s short-term actions align with its long-term strategy.
+The report outlines ten recommendations for boards and a list of warning signs that indicate potential misalignment between short-term operations and long-term objectives.

 How boards can use this resource:

-- Use the report’s 10 recommendations as the basis for discussion at board and/or key committee meetings.
+- Use the report’s ten recommendations as the basis for discussion at board and key committee meetings.

 - Use the tools and questions provided in the report’s appendices to inform and improve boardroom practices, including CEO succession planning; discussions with management about risk appetite, capital allocation, and talent strategy; executive compensation plan design; and engagement with shareholders.